#1 Tree Removal & Tree Service Provider

 Expert Solutions for Tree Health and Safety

 We deliver precise tree care services driven by deep experience and advanced equipment.
 Our approach balances safety, health, and property protection while addressing every job from removal to maintenance with skilled expertise and clear communication.
+Shueyville was founded in 1855 by Jacob Shuey, and its entire initial population was Shuey and his own extended family, a genuinely small start for a town that's since grown considerably.
+Today, Shueyville participates in Johnson County's Multi-Jurisdictional Hazard Mitigation Plan, and its floodplain ordinances directly affect how we approach tree planting and root zone health on properties in flood-prone areas, not just how homes get built.
 We also proudly serve - Marion, IA.

 Comprehensive Tree Removal and Lot Clearing

 Tree removal planning involves understanding how a tree distributes weight and mechanical stress throughout the trunk, scaffold branches, and supporting root structure.
 Mature trees rarely fail evenly because branch mass, species characteristics, decay progression, and previous storm exposure can create unequal loading throughout the tree.
-Before work begins, we assess trunk taper, branch distribution, defect location, lean patterns, available drop zones, and surrounding targets to determine the safest removal strategy.
+Before work begins, our ISA Certified Arborists use a TRAQ-based assessment to evaluate trunk taper, branch distribution, defect location, lean patterns, available drop zones, and surrounding targets to determine the safest removal strategy.

-Properties throughout the Shueyville area often include mature landscape trees growing near homes, garages, fencing systems, utility corridors, and outdoor living spaces where traditional felling methods may not be practical.
+Properties throughout the Shueyville area often include mature landscape trees growing near homes, garages, fencing systems, and outdoor living spaces where traditional felling methods may not be practical.
 Controlled sectional dismantling allows larger trees to be removed in smaller segments while reducing unnecessary impact to surrounding structures.
-Research within arboriculture has shown that weak branch unions containing included bark can become significantly more susceptible to separation because bark becomes trapped between stems rather than forming stronger wood-to-wood attachment.
+Weak branch unions containing included bark can become significantly more susceptible to separation because bark becomes trapped between stems rather than forming stronger wood-to-wood attachment.

 Certified Arborists and Professional Expertise